Loading Levels and Basic Movement

 –"Assets/LogZ.png"

-Write code in Game
+Write a function in Game

 that loads in the text file and creates the correct actors with the correct textures.
 Ignore the G